Spring cherry blossom flowers

 Spring Scholarship Summit

-Let's celebrate the innovative spirit and dedication of our esteemed faculty at the inaugural Spring Scholarship Summit!
-This landmark event will showcase the exceptional research, publications, and initiatives that our faculty members are leading in the realm of teaching and learning.
+Join the FCTL in celebrating the innovative spirit and dedication of our esteemed faculty at the Spring Scholarship Summit!
+This event showcased the exceptional research, publications, and initiatives that our faculty members are leading in the realm of teaching and learning.

 The Spring Scholarship Summit is an opportunity for faculty to present a poster of their current research or scholarly project.